Walk at Drysdale

 -

-The shorter Lilyburn Loop is 11km and will take you approximately 3-5 hours.
+The shorter Lilyburn Loop is 11km and will take you approximately 3-5 hours, however hot days in summer dictate a 9am start for this walk.
 There’s lovely native forest and a quiet, welcoming lunch stop at Quinlin’s Lake, where you can catch your breath before you head for the hill tops to take in stunning views of Mount Ruapehu.

 -